 chezmoi add --encrypt ~/.ssh/config

-The file is stored encrypted in your repo.
-Only machines with the age key can decrypt it.
+The file lands encrypted in your repo.
+Only machines holding the age key can decrypt it, so a public dotfiles repo stays safe.

 # ~/.local/share/chezmoi/run_once_install-packages.sh